Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Strategies can be centralized or decentralized:

-* **Centralized:** During the training, the organizations containing train data communicate exclusively with a central organization.
+* **Centralized:** During the training, data provider organizations communicate exclusively with one central organization that does the aggregation.
+Note that one of the data provider organization can also play the role of the central aggregator.
 * **Decentralized:** During the training, the organizations communicate between themselves, there is no central organization.

 Round